teancom/codex/aws.md

 ## Bastion Host

-For our purposes, the bastion host is the initial `jumpbox` server from which we'll begin to create our `global` network.
-From this entry-point we'll be creating a BOSH Director, installing software such as Vault, Shield, Bolo and Concourse.

-![Global Network Diagram][global_network_diagram]

-This software allows the advanced deployment and management of each environment created after the first `proto` environment.
+The bastion host is the server the BOSH operator connects to, in order to perform commands that affect the _proto-BOSH_ Director and the software that gets deployed by it.

-We'll be covering each of these steps in greater detail as we go along, by the time you're done working on the bastion server, you'll have installed each of the following in the numbered order:
+We'll be covering the configuration and deployment of each of these software step-by-step as we go along.
+By the time you're done working on the bastion server, you'll have installed each of the following in the numbered order:

+![Bastion Host Overview][bastion_host_overview]

 ### Public IP Address